This is one of my favorite times of year, when I can start harvesting Lavender from my garden bed.

 There is a trick to harvesting Lavender so that your plants don’t turn leggy.
 The first few years I cut mine the wrong way and now I am trying to re-prune them so some of them regain their mounding shape.

 I harvest them so I am only cutting the green part and not into any woody stems.
-I gather a bunch in my hand and hen cut them all at once so they are the same length.
+I gather a bunch in my hand and then cut them all at once so they are the same length.
 I use mine mostly for creating bunches and sachets so it doesn’t matter if they aren’t perfect.
+To encourage proper growth though, snip each stem at the base where it emerges from the thickest part plant, just as the stem starts to grow slightly sparse with leaves.

 I even keep the green leaves even though they aren’t as fragrant.They are perfect for dried potpourri and sachets.